Institutions of society examples. Social institution: concept, types, functions

 5) textbooks and teaching aids for teachers and students;

-Purpose of education- transfer of new knowledge to new generations, i.e. youth.
+Purpose of Education– transfer of new knowledge to new generations, i.e. youth.

-The formulation of the principles of science has been proposed Robert Merton in 1942
+A formulation of the principles of science has been proposed Robert Merton in 1942

-Among them: universalism, communalism, disinterest and organizational skepticism.
+These include: universalism, communalism, disinterest and organizational skepticism.

 Research results should be judged solely on their scientific merit.